garrettn/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

     R.compose(sumCounts, R.values, R.path(['items', 'byId']))
 ```

-with the magic of Ramda.
-This article is mainly geared toward developers who are unfamiliar with Ramda, or who perhaps know a little bit about it but haven't found a lot of practical use for it yet.
+with the magic of Ramda.<!--more--> This article is mainly geared toward developers who are unfamiliar with Ramda, or who perhaps know a little bit about it but haven't found a lot of practical use for it yet.
 I assume that you've had some experience developing applications with Redux and are familiar with some ES2015 features like [`export`](https://devdocs.io/javascript/statements/export) and[ arrow functions](https://devdocs.io/javascript/functions/arrow_functions).

 ## Introduction